Global Header

 Other costs to consider:

-• Multiple shipping rates: If you want to offer variable rates based on weight, dimensions, or destination, you might need to purchase paid extensions.
+• Multiple shipping rates: If you want to offer variable rates based on weight, dimensions or destination, you might need to purchase paid extensions.

 • Third-party shipping services: Some stores integrate external shipping providers like FedEx or DHL, often with premium plugins.

-Ongoing costs for maintaining a WooCommerce store
+What are the ongoing costs for maintaining a WooCommerce store?

-Hosting and maintenance
+1. Hosting and maintenance

 As your WooCommerce store grows, you may need to upgrade your hosting plan.
 Recurring costs for hosting depend on the resources your store requires, with plans scaling based on traffic and store size.